vike256/Unibot/guides/Guide.md

 ## Configure config
 ### Communication
 - `type` is the communication type used.
-    - `none` to use WinAPi calls for mouse input instead of hardware
+    - `none` to use WinApi calls for mouse input instead of hardware
     - `serial` to use serial communication
         - `com_port` is the COM port of your board
     - `socket` to use ethernet or Wi-Fi